htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     the target, then skip this bind mount.

 :macro-def:`SINGULARITY_EXTRA_ARGUMENTS`
-    A string value containing a list of extra arguments to be appended to the Singularity command line.
+    A string value or classad expression containing a list of extra arguments to be appended to the Singularity command line.
+This can be an expression evaluted in the context of the job ad and the machine ad.

 condor_submit Configuration File Entries
 -----------------------------------------